Aseelaldallal/FactorialCalculator/README.md

 - Create pull request to merge with master
 - Code on Feature branch pushed to Travis CI
 - Tests Run
-- If tests pass, merge with master!
+- If tests pass, merge with master!!!!